 Speech on Mahashivratri (100 words)

 Mahashivratri is one of the auspicious and great festivals of Hindus.
-The Night of Shiva or Mahashivratri is celebrated in the month of faguna in the new moon day.
-It is believed that Mahashivratri is celebrated because on this day God Shiva and Goddess Parvati married each other on earth and every god witnessed this.
+The Night of Shiva or Mahashivratri is celebrated in the month of Faguna on the new moon day.
+It is believed that Mahashivratri is celebrated because on this day, God Shiva and Goddess Parvati married each other on earth, and every god witnessed this.
 Devotees pray their respect and prayers to their god Shiva by offering him ‘Bel’, ‘Bhang leaves’, and’ Dhatura’.

-Milk is offered to the ‘shivling’ as a part of praying.
-It is believed that all these are favourites of lord Shiva and that’s why they are offered to him.
-Many devotees go to the temple bare feet and pray for well being of their family to Shiva.
+Milk is offered to the ‘shilling’ as a part of praying.
+It is believed that all these are favourites of lord Shiva, and that’s why they are offered to him.
+Many devotees go to the temple barefoot and pray for well well-being of their family to Shiva.

 People also observe fast on this day and go on without eating anything.
 Some even don’t take water.
 In temples, Rudrabhishek is performed.
-The atmosphere is energized by the chanting of Om Namah Shivay and Har Har Mahadev by the devotees.
+The devotees energise the atmosphere by the chanting of Om Namah Shivay and Har Har Mahadev.
 Processions are taken out where people dressed as lord Shiva and goddess Parvati are married.
-The energy that day is on a different levels.
+The energy that day is on different levels.

 Mahashivratri Speech (500 words)

-Mahashivratri is one of the important festivals of Hindus which is celebrated across the country to mark the union of God Shiva and Goddess Parvati.
-It is believed that on this day God Shiva took the ‘baarat’ and married Goddess Parvati.
-The union was celebrated whole across the country and even in the heavens the union was celebrated.
+Mahashivratri is one of the important festivals of Hindus celebrated across the country to mark the union of God Shiva and Goddess Parvati.
+It is believed that on this day, God Shiva took the ‘baarat’ and married Goddess Parvati.
+The union was celebrated throughout the country, and even in the heavens, the union was celebrated.

 The literal meaning of Mahashivratri is ‘The Night of Shiva’.
-The festival is celebrated every year and is usually observed in ‘Fagun’ month according to the Hindu calendar.
-The day is the new moon day of fagun month.
-People wake up in the early hours of the morning and start by offering their prayers and offering to Lord Shiva.
-They go to temples and pray for good luck and well being of their family.
+The festival is celebrated annually and is usually observed in the ‘Fagun’ month according to the Hindu calendar.
+The day is the new moon day of Fagun month.
+People wake up in the early morning hours and start by offering their prayers and offering to Lord Shiva.
+They go to temples and pray for good luck and their family’s well-being.
 In temples, people stand in long queues to pray.

-On this day people offer ‘Bel’, ‘Bhang leaves’, ‘ Dhatura’ and ‘Milk’ to the ‘shivling’.
-It is believed that all these things are loved by God Shiva that’s why they are offered to him.
-Many people also observe fast where they do not consume any solid food and in some cases water also.
+Today, people offer ‘Bel’, ‘Bhang leaves’, ‘ Dhatura’ and ‘Milk’ to the ‘shilling’.
+It is believed that God Shiva loves all these things, and that’s why they are offered to him.
+Many people also observe fast where they do not consume any solid food and, in some cases, water.
 The belief of people is strong on this day that they don’t even feel any hunger.
 In many parts of the country, Rudrabhishek is also observed.
 It is a holy ritual done in honour of Lord Shiva.
-The whole atmosphere is energized with the chanting of ‘Om Namaha Shivay’ and ‘Har Har Mahadev’.
+The atmosphere is energized with ‘Om Namaha Shivay’ and ‘Har Har Mahadev’ chanting.

-People are too much indulged in devotion towards Shiva.
-After the pooja is down many local groups organise a procession in which one person is dressed like God Shiva and another like Goddess Parvati while some of their dress like ghosts and saints and many more look like Baraat of Lord Shiva.
+People are too indulged in devotion towards Shiva.
+After the pooja is down, many local groups organise a procession in which one person is dressed like God Shiva and another like Goddess Parvati, while some of them dress like ghosts and saints and many more look like Baraat of Lord Shiva.
 This baraat moves to the place where goddess Parvati is waiting for him.
 And they are wedded.
-This is all just an act but feels so surreal.
-At night times, many places organise a fair too where all the people gather to celebrate the Mahashivratri.
-There are meet and catch up with each other.
+This is all just an act, but it feels so surreal.
+At night, many places organise a fair, too, where all the people gather to celebrate the Mahashivratri.
+They meet and catch up with each other.
 It is a very happy sight to observe all this.

 The true essence of our Indian culture is seen in festivals like this only.
-Our belief our history our culture all becomes one.
-Mahashivratri is one of its kind festival and one should observe it to feel our faith in our gods.
+Our beliefs, our history and our culture all become one.
+Mahashivratri is one of its kind festivals, and one should observe it to feel our faith in our gods.

 Long Speech on Mahashivratri

 Mahashivratri is a major festival of Hindus celebrated all over the country.
-In this festival as the suggests we worship lord Shiva.
+In this festival, as the suggests, we worship lord Shiva.
 What is the meaning of Mahashivratri?
 Shivratri means ‘The Night of Shiva’.
-Hindu mythology speaks about three powers and one of which is Shiva or Mahadev.
+Hindu mythology speaks about three powers, one of which is Shiva or Mahadev.
 Many devotees pray and owe their respect to Shiva.
-There is something different that day, devotees of hundreds and thousands gather in temples across the country to pray to Shiva.
-It is believed that on this day God Shiva married Goddess Parvati.
-According to the Hindu calendar every year this day is celebrated on the new moon day of Phalguna month.
+There is something different that day: devotees of hundreds and thousands gather in temples across the country to pray to Shiva.
+It is believed that on this day, God Shiva married Goddess Parvati.
+According to the Hindu calendar, every year, this day is celebrated on the new moon day of Phalguna month.

-The whole atmosphere is filled with strong positive energy which accelerates with the chanting of ‘Har har Mahadev‘ and ‘Om Namaha Shivay‘ by the devotees.
+The whole atmosphere is filled with strong positive energy, which accelerates with the chanting of ‘Har har Mahadev’ and ‘Om Namaha Shivay’ by the devotees.
 Many towns and villages also organise a fair on the occasion of Mahashivratri where bhang is served as ‘prasad’.
-Many people also take out a procession and consider themselves as Shiva Baarat and one among them dresses as lord Shiva and others as ghosts.
-People indulge in devotion towards their beloved God Shiva.
+Many people also take out a procession and consider themselves as Shiva Baarat; one among them dresses as lord Shiva and others as ghosts.
+People indulge in devotion towards their beloved God, Shiva.

 Short Speech on Mahashivratri

-The Great night of shiva or Mahashivratri is celebrated all over the country in India in February or March but according to the Hindu calendar, it is celebrated in the month of Faguna on the new moon day.
+The Great Night of Shiva, or Mahashivratri, is celebrated all over the country in India in February or March.
+Still, according to the Hindu calendar, it is celebrated in the month of Faguna on the new moon day.
 It is generally celebrated on the 13th or 14th day.
-The festival of Mahashivratri holds a special place for Hindus as it is believed that on this day only God Shiva married Goddess Parvati so it is a celebration of their holy union.
+The festival of Mahashivratri holds a special place for Hindus as it is believed that on this day, only God Shiva married Goddess Parvati, so it is a celebration of their holy union.

 10 lines on Mahashivratri